-We continue to keep administration costs to a minimum.
+The trustees aim to keep administration costs to a minimum.
 Some of the administration of the Society continues to be carried out by the trustees and a number of the ex-officio committee members on a voluntary basis, but some expenses are reimbursed; however, the Society does have the services of a paid part-time membership secretary and pays an honorarium to both the honorary secretary and the website manager.
 In addition, fees are paid to the Journal and newsletter editors.

-Unrestricted funds as at 31 March 2020 total £245,447 (2019: £251,810), of which £84,733 (2019: £100,020) is attributable to the $40^{th}$ Anniversary Fund.
+Unrestricted funds as at 31 March 2021 total £238,005 (2020: £245,447), of which £73,428 (2020: £84,733) is attributable to the $40^{th}$ Anniversary Fund.